zikuan/p4/examples/axon/README.md

 We provide a small demo to let you test the program.
 It consists of the following scripts:
-- [run_demo.sh] (run_demo.sh): compiles the P4 program, starts the switch,
+- [run_demo.sh](run_demo.sh): compiles the P4 program, starts the switch,
-  configures the data plane by running the CLI [commands] (commands.txt), and starts the mininet console.
+  configures the data plane by running the CLI [commands](commands.txt), and starts the mininet console.
-- [receive.py] (receive.py): listens for Axon formatted packets.
-This
+- [receive.py](receive.py): listens for Axon formatted packets.
+This command is intended to be run by a mininet host.
-  command is intended to be run by a mininet host.
+- [send.py](send.py): sends Axon formatted packets from one host to another.
-- [send.py] (send.py): sends Axon formatted packets from one host to another.
   This command is intended to be run by a mininet host.

 To run the demo:
 ./run_demo.sh will compile your code and create the Mininet network described